-David Stout is a partner at Nelligan Law and for over thirty years he has provided legal services to companies and organizations of every size.
+David Stout is a partner at Nelligan Law and for over forty years he has provided legal services to companies and organizations of every size.

 From start-up businesses to large international companies, David’s extensive experience includes incorporations, corporate re-organizations, and mergers and acquisitions.
 He has also acted as general corporate counsel for federal, provincial, and international organizations, including national and provincial not-for-profits.
 David regularly provides advice to clients on all aspects of corporate, business, and ancillary issues, including strategic planning, strategic alliances, and long-range policy issues that may affect business.
 His practice also includes wealth management and succession planning, bankruptcy and insolvency, IP Licensing and Enforcement and business issues related to intellectual property.